Fiber 2-Functors and Tambara-Yamagami Fusion 2-Categories: Fusion 2-Categories with a Tambara-Yamagami defect

-Using direct explicit computations, Tambara and Yamgami obtained a complete classification of Tambara-Yamgami 1-categories.
-We begin by studying a general class of fusion 2-categories which have a simple object whose fusion rules are reminiscent of the duality line in Tambara-Yamagami 1-categories.
+We begin our analysis of the categorification of this notion by establishing some general properties of group-graded fusion 2-categories, and listing some noteworthy examples.
+Then, in \S\ref{sub:TYdefect}, we go on to study a general class of fusion 2-categories which have a simple object whose fusion rules are reminiscent of the duality line in Tambara-Yamagami 1-categories.
 After having established this general classification, we turn our attention in \S\ref{subsection:TYF2C} to Tambara-Yamagami 2-categories, that is, to the case when $\fC_{+} = \textbf{2}\Vect_{\cG}$, for some finite 2-group $\mathcal{G}$.